 If you are charged with DUI in Annapolis, you will appear before a judge at the Anne Arundel County District Court, located at the Robert F. Sweeney Building on 251 Rowe Boulevard in Annapolis, MD (for more information, visit our page on Annapolis Courthouses).
 By choosing an Annapolis DUI lawyer, you will be providing yourself with the highest quality legal representation possible.
 Annapolis DUI attorney Ed Tayter will aggressively defend you with a commitment to protecting your rights and ensuring the best possible outcome for your Maryland DUI case.

-If you are seeking information or representation regarding other kinds of criminal charges in Annapolis, please visit aggressive criminal defense attorney Colleen Kirby’s website here.
+If you are seeking information or representation regarding other kinds of criminal charges in Annapolis, please visit aggressive criminal defense attorney Seth Okin’s website here.